An improved setting for generalized functions: fine ultrafunctions: Some applications

+The space $\widetilde{U^{1}}$ is the analogous, in the world of ultrafunctions, of the Sobolev space $H^{1};$ in fact in both cases the functions are not defined pointwise, but they are classes of equivalence of functions defined up to negligible functions. \end{remark}

-For suitable choices of $k$ and $f,$ it is possible that the regular weak solutions coincide with the ultrafunctions solutions, however for ill posed problem in general this fact does not happens.
-Then, in dealing with a problem relative to a physical phenomenon, the choice of the spece in which to work is very relevant (see Remark \ref{reg}).
+\begin{remark} For suitable choices of $k,$ $f$ and $\Omega ,$ it is possible that the regular weak solutions coincide with the ultrafunctions solutions, however for ill posed problem in general this fact does not happens.
+Clearly, in most cases the regular weak solutions are infinitely close to ultrafunctions solutions in the appropriate topology (e.g. in the topology of $H^{1}\left( \Omega \right) ).$ However, if $\partial \Omega $ is very wild they can differ from each other in a relevant way.
+Then, in dealing with a problem relative to a physical phenomenon, the choice of the space in which to work might be very relevant (see also Remark \ref{reg}). \end{remark}